 True confession – We didn’t discover this local favorite during our extensive research.
 Instead, our spirited server at Der Steirer passed the tip to us and we ran with it.

 Our leisurely lunch at Dreizehn by Gauster included lamb’s lettuce salads, duck breasts and miniature rhubarb cakes.
-Local ingredients like pumpkin seeds, radishes, carrots and zucchini kept the meal in theme with Gratz’s sustainability focus.
+Local ingredients like pumpkin seeds, radishes, carrots and zucchini kept the meal in theme with Graz’s sustainability focus.

 In full disclosure, our desserts were quite small but that was okay with us.
 During this lunch, we were perfectly happy to drink our calories in glasses filled with local beer and wine.